-On Sunday evening, you will gather for dinner and an opening session at SUNY Cortland’s Alumni House, and meet history professors, Kevin Sheets and Randi Storch from SUNY Cortland’s history department, who will facilitate the week’s program and events, and Kerri Freese, Forever Wild’s project assistant.
+On Sunday evening, you will gather for dinner and an opening session at the 1890's House, and meet history professors, Kevin Sheets and Randi Storch from SUNY Cortland’s history department, who will facilitate the week’s program and events, and Kerri Freese, Forever Wild’s project assistant.
 At this opening event, you will be briefed on the week’s activities and logistics and introduced to the technology we will be using for the group projects.

 After morning sessions that probe primary sources to explore themes of urbanization and industrialization, we will board a chartered bus and make our way to Camp Huntington.
 While bussing, we will watch the 1951 Paramount film A Place in the Sun and discuss the way that Hollywood portrayed the famous Gilette murder, which took place on Big Moose Lake.
 Based on the real life murder of Cortland's Grace Brown, and adapted from An American Tragedy by Theodore Dreiser, the film opens discussion about representations of wilderness while connecting to key themes to be explored throughout the week.

 Once we are all transported across Raquette Lake and settled at camp, we will meet Rob Rubendall, SUNY Cortland’s Director for Environmental and Outdoor Education.
 Rob lives at the Camp and will provide an orientation explaining camp protocols and traditions and give a formal tour of Camp Huntington’s buildings and grounds.
 The tour and discussion will focus on the history of the Great Camps and guide you as you read the cultural geography of the space.